Sevilla Course Offerings

 Students will take 4-5 courses.

-placement exam may be required to take classes taught in Spanish.
+A placement exam may be required to take classes taught in Spanish.

 All students MUST have a total of 8 courses approved by their home institution, in case of changes in course availability or schedule conflicts.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible courses on your registration form, in order of preference.
 EUSA will not process your registration unless you list a total of 8 courses.